zhuguangxiang/koala-lang/docs/koala_implement.md

  - C -> C
 	 - The caller is responsible for the arguments objects.
 The callee don't care about them.
  - escape objects
-	 - When an object is used only in current c function or limited called functions, this object can be allocaed in Trace Stack and is freed after current track stack freed automatically.
+	 - When an object is used only in current c function or limited called functions, this object can be allocated in Trace Stack and is freed after current track stack freed automatically.
  - Others
-## Concurent Execution and  Multi-Thread
+## Concurrent Execution and  Multi-Thread
  - Light-Weight Thread or User space thread
  - pthread time-sharing, like python?
 	- Global Lock for multi-pthread